indiana-university/rivet-icons/README.md

 ## Use the icon element

 Either embed `rivet-icons.html` in the page to avoid a network request or link to `rivet-icons.js` to load the icons at runtime.
+Both of these files contain the same [custom element](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_custom_elements), styles, and SVG symbols needed to render the icons.

 ```html
 <script src="path/to/rivet-icons.js"></script>
 ```

-Render the icon in HTML, with the [custom element](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_custom_elements).
+Render the icon in HTML.

 ```html
 <rvt-icon name="heart"></rvt-icon>